-8. Please indicate whether special training on the Optional Protocol is given to all professionals working with children, including social workers, medical professionals, judges and prosecutors and whether social and psychological trainings is provided particularly to persons working in the area of recovery and social reintegration of child victims of the offences under the Optional Protocol.
+Reply to question 8 of the list of issues

 With the support of UNICEF and International Migration Organization, a series of training on prevention from trafficking and child protection have been conducted for social workers.
 The training is designed for preparing trainers on this issue and building capacities of social workers to deal with cases related to trafficking.
 On 2009, soum, khoroo and school social workers in 12 provinces and 9 districts of Ulaanbaatar attended the training.

 -----